M.A. in Applied Linguistics

 The MAAL curriculum aims to develop candidates’ understanding of:

-- Key concepts, theories and research related to applied English or cross-language linguistics
+- Key concepts, theories and research related to applied English or cross-language linguistics;

 - Knowledge of a wide range of perspectives on the theory, policy and practice of applied linguistics;

-- Capacity to analyse, synthesize and evaluate primary and secondary sources of research in English and applied linguistics;
+- Capacity to analyse, synthesize and evaluate primary and secondary sources of research in English and applied linguistics; and

 - Ability to investigate a specific field of study in depth and carry out research in the field.